BCCRiskAdvisory/edgescan-cloudhook-gcp-integration/README.md

 	- Select the newly created service account
 	- Click `KEYS -> ADD KEY -> Create new key`
 	- Make sure JSON is selected and click `CREATE`
-	- Save the JSON file and provide it to edgescan
+	- Save the JSON file and provide it to edgescan (**NOTE**: For security reasons, it is recommended to send the file using a service such as [SendSafely](https://www.sendsafely.com/), and to ensure the file is deleted after it has been sent)